Ángel Rivero Méndez: Author

-Rivero Méndez dedicated much of his later years to obtaining records and information for a book he ultimately wrote, on the Spanish–American War in Puerto Rico.
+Rivero Méndez dedicated much of his later years to obtaining records and information for a book he wrote on the Spanish–American War in Puerto Rico.
 He also wrote articles for the newspapers El Imparcial, El Mundo and La Correspondencia de Puerto Rico, where he defended Puerto Rican nationalism and the ideal of Puerto Rican independence.
-In 1922, Rivero Méndez published his book Crónica de la Guerra Hispano Americana en Puerto Rico (Chronicles of the Spanish–American War in Puerto Rico), which is considered one of the most complete works written in regard to that military action.
+In 1922, Rivero Méndez published his book Crónica de la Guerra Hispano Americana en Puerto Rico (Chronicles of the Spanish–American War in Puerto Rico), which is considered to be one of the most complete works written in regard to that military action.

 Rivero Méndez and his wife were devotees of the Virgin of Lourdes.
 In 1924, he built a shrine dedicated to the Virgin of Lourdes, on his land in Trujillo Alto.
 The shrine, which still stands today and is considered an important landmark of the area, was blessed by San Juan's Bishop Jorge Caruana on January 6, 1925.

 Death

-Rivero Méndez died of a self-inflicted gunshot wound on February 23, 1930 while at his country home in Cuevas barrio, in Trujillo Alto.
+Rivero Méndez died of a self-inflicted gunshot wound on February 23, 1930, while at his country home in Cuevas barrio, in Trujillo Alto.
 He was 68 years old.
 His remains are buried in the Santa María Magdalena de Pazzis Cemetery, in San Juan, Puerto Rico.